Skip to main content

 1. Log in to TapData Platform.

-3. On the right side of the page, click Create connection.
+3. Click Create on the right side of the page.

-5. On the page that you are redirected to, follow the instructions below to fill in the connection information for PostgreSQL.
+5. On the redirected page, fill in the connection information for PostgreSQL as described below.

-• Connection type: Supports PostgreSQL as a source or target database.
+• Type: Supports using PostgreSQL as a source or target database.

 • Schema: Schema name.

-• Log plugin name: To read the data changes of PostgreSQL and achieve incremental data synchronization, you need to complete the installation of the plugin according to the guidance of the preparations.
+• Log Plugin Name: To read data changes from PostgreSQL and achieve incremental data synchronization, you need to follow the guidance in the Preparation section to select and install the appropriate plugin.

-• CDC Log Caching: Mining the source database's incremental logs, this feature allows multiple tasks to share incremental logs from the source database, avoiding redundant reads and thus significantly reducing the load on the source database during incremental synchronization.
-Upon enabling this feature, an external storage should be selected to store the incremental log.
+• CDC Log Caching: Mining the source database's incremental logs.
+This allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
+After enabling this feature, you will need to select an external storage to store the incremental log information.

-• SSL Settings: Choose whether to enable SSL connections to the data source to further enhance data security.
-After turn on this button, you will also need to upload a CA file, client certificate, and key, as well as fill in the client password.
+• SSL Settings: Choose whether to enable SSL to connect to the data source, which can further enhance data security.
+After enabling this function, you need to upload CA files, client certificates, and fill in the client password.

 tip